Testing Theory: Uncovering What Makes Community Forestry Work

 Our Peru visit also validated the sourcebook’s suggested best forest management practices.
 The sourcebook concludes that CBFEs function best as social enterprises with their own management and operations team, overseen by existing communal governance structures.
 Within the small communities we visited, the community general assembly—responsible for many community functions—often carried out CBFE management.
 While CBFEs in these communities are currently functioning, if they take on more value chain activities, they will likely need to separate CBFE operations from the general community governance structures.
 We also learned that CBFEs in young and isolated Amazonian communities generally lack the interest or capacity to develop forest enterprises more advanced than contractual agreements with private-sector companies that buy, harvest, and sell the standing trees themselves.

 While validating the applicability of the sourcebook to CBFE development, two features relevant to USAID program designers and managers stood out.
 First, community forest governance and enterprise capacity are critical, but are often not the focus of development interventions.
-Second, because CBFEs are social enterprises governed by and providing welfare and livelihood benefits to the whole community, established long-term partnerships between CBFEs and the public, private, and civil society sectors are essential for their success.
+Second, because communities govern CBFEs and benefit from their welfare and livelihood benefits, established long-term partnerships between CBFEs and the public, private, and civil society sectors are essential for success.
 CBFE program design should aim to help CBFEs navigate this evolving web of relationships and promote durable partnerships.

 The sourcebook elaborates on these and other lessons.
 We are especially excited about the sourcebook’s guide to designing and implementing CBFE projects, designed as an operational resource for USAID field staff.